 Every effective recognition program starts with a clear purpose.
 Are you trying to drive up engagement?
 Retain top talent?
 Encourage behaviors that reflect your company’s values?
 These goals should shape how you structure and measure your program.
 Set key performance indicators (KPIs) like participation rates or recognition frequency to keep things on track — and don’t be afraid to link recognition to broader business outcomes.
 The clearer your goals, the easier it is to calculate ROI.

 Your culture is the blueprint — the foundation that shapes how recognition should work.
 A great recognition program doesn’t try to change who you are; it amplifies what already makes your workplace unique.
 Whether your vibe is high-energy and fun or mission-driven and focused, make sure your recognition program reflects that.
-Recognition means more when it reflects what your company stands for, like company core values.
-Tying it to core values helps reinforce the culture you’re working to build, alongside the people you’re celebrating.
+Recognition means more when it reflects what your company stands for, like your core values.
+Tying it to those values helps reinforce the culture you’re working to build, alongside the people you’re celebrating.

 A recognition program without a budget is like a car without gas — all potential, no movement.
 Whether you’re investing in software, rewards, or communications, be thoughtful about how much you’re willing to spend and where it’ll go.
 If you want your program to last, don’t blow the budget on bells and whistles.
 Think about value and sustainability, not just making a splash on day one.